KFC uses creepy VR game to train staffers

 LOUISVILLE, KY: KFC staffers now must learn how to cook fried chicken in a creepy locked room, under the careful watch of a Colonel Harland Sanders portrait with eye cutouts.

-Fortunately, the new training program is a VR videogame, developed by Weiden + Kennedy.
+Fortunately, the new training program is a VR videogame, developed by Wieden + Kennedy.
 It was built using technology from Oculus Rift, according to George Felix, KFC U.S. director of advertising.

 He characterized the program as an attempt to celebrate the work of its chefs and as a gamified supplement to their in-store training.